j-sherrick/qr-code-component/README.md

 # QR Card component

-This is a reusable card component utilizing the Web Components API that dynamically generates and displays a QR code.
+The QR Card component is a fully self-contained, drop-in solution utilizing the Web Components API and `node-qrcode` for dynamically generating and displaying QR codes within your web applications.
+Just add `QRCard.js` anywhere in your markup and it's ready to go out-of-the box.
+It really is that easy!

 It is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 ## Table of contents